 ...students identify which learning goals (or standards) they have met and which standards they need extra help in order to meet.
 This empowers students to “own” their learning experience.

-After piloting Standards Based Grading in approximately 71% of our elementary classrooms throughout the last two school years, Republic School District will implement Standards Based Grading in grades Kindergarten through 5th grade for the 2016-17 school year.
+After piloting Standards Based Grading in approximately 71% of our elementary classrooms for two school years, Republic School District implemented Standards Based Grading for Kindergarten through 5th grade in 2016.

-The traditional grading system (A, B, C, etc) will continue to be used at the Republic Middle School and Republic High School.
+The traditional grading system (A, B, C, etc) is used at the Republic Middle School and Republic High School.

 How did Standards Based Grading start in Republic?

-Our findings are that the majority of families and teachers who participated in these pilot classrooms continue to be pleased with the additional information and feedback that Standards Based Grading provides in comparison to a traditional grading system.
+Our findings indicated that the majority of families and teachers who participated in these pilot classrooms were pleased with the additional information and feedback that Standards Based Grading provided in comparison to a traditional grading system.

 Who do I ask if I have questions?

 Your child’s teacher will be able to assist you with any questions you might have about Standards Based Grading.
-In addition, you are welcome to contact the district’s Elementary Curriculum Specialist, Jennie Ritter at email@example.com or by calling 417.732.3605.
+In addition, you are welcome to contact the district’s Director of Elementary Learning, Mrs. Christy Coursey at email@example.com or by calling 417.732.3605.

 Our hope for Standards Based Grading

-By implementing Standards Based Grading in Kindergarten through 5th grade our hope is to provide an environment that creates meaningful, intentional conversations between students, teachers and parents regarding each student’s learning goals.
-We feel that the Standards Based Grading grade card is a great tool to help each student set and achieve individual learning goals with the help of their parents and teachers.
+By utilizing Standards Based Grading in Kindergarten through 5th grade our goal is to continue providing an environment that creates meaningful, intentional conversations between students, teachers and parents regarding each student’s learning goals.
+We feel that Standards Based Grading is a great avenue to help each student set and achieve individual learning goals with the help of their parents and teachers.